Codecademy/docs/content/general/concepts/hash-table/hash-table.md

 ## Efficiency

-Often hash tables prove to be on average more efficient than other table lookup structures.
+On average, hash tables prove to be more efficient than other table lookup structures.
 Because of this, they are widely used for things such as [dictionaries](https://www.codecademy.com/resources/docs/general/dictionary), [database indexing](https://www.codecademy.com/resources/docs/general/database/index), and [caching](https://www.codecademy.com/resources/docs/general/cache).